ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 {{site.data.keyword.attribute-definition-list}}

-# Getting Connection Strings
+# Getting connection strings
 {: #connection-strings}

 Connection strings allow you to establish a connection between your application and your {{site.data.keyword.databases-for-mongodb}} instance.

-## Getting Connection Strings in the UI
+## Getting connection strings in the UI
 {: #connection-strings-ui}
 {: ui}